SilenZcience/cat_win/DOCUMENTATION.md

 <a id="encoding"></a>
 ### <a id="-r---rstream">-R, --R\<stream\></a>

-Python uses Utf-8 to encode the Streams by default.
+Python uses Utf-8 to encode the Streams by Default.
 On Windows OS the Encoding may even be Cp1252.
-The Encoding can be influenced externally by setting the environment Variable PYTHONIOENCODING to the desired Encoding, or setting the environment Variable PYTHONUTF8 to 1.
+The Encoding can be influenced externally by setting the Environment Variable PYTHONIOENCODING to the desired Encoding, or setting the Environment Variable PYTHONUTF8 to 1.
-In any case it is often useful to have the stream Encoding variable if a File for example is written in another Codepage like Utf-16.
+In any case it is often useful to have the Stream Encoding Variable if a File for Example is written in another Codepage like Utf-16.
 Using this Parameter allows for specific Stream Reconfiguration meaning setting the Encoding for interpreting the Streams.
 The Encoding used is defined by the <a href="#encx-encx">enc=X, enc&#42889;X</a> Argument.
-By Default Stdout and Stderr are reconfigured.
+By Default StdOut and StdErr are reconfigured.
-Valid Streams are Stdout (--Rout), Stdin (--Rin) and Stderr (--Rerr).
+Valid Streams are StdOut (--Rout), StdIn (--Rin) and StdErr (--Rerr).
 When encountering UnicodeErrors the Problem is most likely being fixed by using -R (or --Rout).

 ```console